 What do deer mice look like?

 Adult deer mice are distinguished from the typical house mouse by their slightly larger body size.
 They have a head and body length of 2 3/4 to 4 inches, a tail length of 2 to 5 inches.
 Adults weigh between 3/8 and 1 1/4 ounce.
 Deer mice are bi-colored, the top of their body is usually a pale gray to deep reddish-brown and their belly is white.
-The tail is covered in short hairs and is also bi-colored-dark on top and light on the bottom; they have large ears which are covered in fur and black eyes
+The tail is covered in short hairs and is also bi-colored-dark on top and light on the bottom; they have large ears which are covered in fur and black eyes and are very common throughout our New Jersey service area.

 Are deer mice dangerous?

-Deer mice are dangerous to have living inside your home around you and your family.
+Deer mice are dangerous to have living inside your home, around you and your family.
 Not only will they contaminate your family’s food sources and food prep areas with their saliva, urine and feces, they can transmit serious diseases.
 Deer mice are primary carriers of the very serious Hantavirus which causes Hantavirus Pulmonary Syndrome (HPS).

 Can I control deer mice?